metomi/rose/sphinx/api/built-in/rose_arch.rst

 Output
 ------

-On completion, :rose:conf:`rose_arch` writes a status summary for each target to the standard output, which looks like this:
+On completion, :rose:app:`rose_arch` writes a status summary for each target to the standard output, which looks like this:

 .. code-block:: none